That's reverse racism!"

-Can you name the inventor of the light bulb?
-No problem.
+Can you name the inventor of the light bulb? no problem.
 What about the carbon filament essential to it?
 Or the traffic light? hmmm.
 Telephone?
 Easy.
 The blood bank?
 Not so much.
 Eyeglasses? yep.
 Person to patent laser cataract removal?
 First brain surgeon to perform a hemispherectomy and the first to successfully separate twins conjoined at the head!?!?!
-Many of us would have starved as children without peanut butter, but have no idea who to thank for it.
+Many of us would have starved as children without peanut butter (I am definitely in that category!), but have no idea who to thank for it.

 Asian-American, Native American, and Latino-American histories are also constantly marginalized and ignored (and now they're even criminalized).
 If these narratives were given as much weight as white history in the classroom, they wouldn't need their own time set aside.

-If you don't know some of these most famous of examples I cite here (and I really just graze the surface), do yourself a favor and spend the next 30 minutes looking at the links and educating yourself.
-Thirty minutes is a small amount of time to a devote to a subject so neglected--but it's a start.
+If you don't know some of these most famous of examples I cite here (and I really just graze the surface), do yourself a favor and spend the next 30 minutes looking at the links, reading wikepedia, and educating yourself.
+Thirty minutes is a minuscule amount of time to a devote to a subject so neglected, especially compared to the vast history that we are missing out on--but it's a start.
 You owe it to yourself.